 Panis not a fan of new era of green low volume Formula 1 27 March, 2014 Olivier Panis Formula 1 veteran Olivier Panis has admitted he is no fan of the all new Formula 1 V6 turbo era.
 “Honestly, yes,” he answered when asked by France’s sport365 if the 2014 opener in Melbourne left him feeling frustrated.
 Panis, now 47, raced through the heart of the old Formula 1 era, when mammoth budgets and screaming V10s echoed around the circuits of the world.
 The Frenchman said he was “shocked” when he heard the comparatively meek sound of the turbo V6s.
 “I think the sound is part of Formula 1, because it allows you feel the power of these machines,” Panis said.
 “Now it’s not there.”
 He also dislikes the idea that, instead of being flat-out, cars and drivers are now nursing a limited amount of fuel to the chequered flag.
 “Formula 1 has ceased to be what it was before,” said Panis.
 “The races were sprints, not marathons.
 Formula 1 has evolved into endurance racing.”
 He revealed that even the arguments about Formula 1 needing to race into a ‘green’ future are not convincing.
 “They say that electric cars are the transport of the future, but I am not sure about that,” said Panis, who won the 1996 Monaco Grand Prix and last raced for Toyota in 2004.
 “Electric cars create new problems, such as the disposal of batteries.
 I do not believe that electricity is the ‘new fuel’ for motor vehicles.
 And “Formula 1 has never been ‘green’,” Panis insisted.
 “Formula 1 is performance, and that’s what the fans love.”
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.